Frenelou/patient-treatment-solver/README.md

 I compute the conflicts that each doctor has with the others.
 Then I loop through the doctors' list and remove the one who appears most often in the total number of conflicts until there are no more conflicts.

-This method is not too time consumming and works in most cases.
-However, it does not yield the expected method for input 5.
-I had to fallback to my initial code to create combinations from the shuffled list of doctors.
-I would love to know what was the expected method for future reference.
+If several doctors appear the same number of times in the list of conflicts, I take the one that has the most conflicts of its own

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>